mlab817/dafaqs2022/docs/national-banner-programs/rice.md

 ## What are the available interventions of the NRP that the farmers can avail?

 - The support provided by NRP is differentiated among individual farmers and farmer groups such as Farmer Cooperatives/Associations (FCAs), Irrigators Association (IAs), and Small Water Irrigation System Associations (SWISAs).
-- Individual farmers can avail provisions of high-quality (hybrid) seeds, fertilizer discount vouchers (FDVs), seed & Agri-chemical reserves, training and extension services.
+- Individual farmers can avail provisions of high-quality (hybrid) seeds, fertilizer discount vouchers (FDVs), seed & agri-chemical reserves, training and extension services.
 - Farmer groups and associations may avail from NRP provision of production and post harvest equipment and machinery, establishment of post harvest facilities, and establishment of Small Scale Irrigation Projects (SSIPs).

 ## How to be included in the list of beneficiaries?